Scott Newcomb

-Scott played 290 International games for Australia, he also captained the team against Slovakia in Canberra in 1999 and was vice captain between 1998 - 2000.

-Scott played professional Volleyball in Germany for Duren (team captain) in the Bundesliga (1996 - 1998) and in Holland for Ominworld (team captain) in the Eredivisie (1998 - 2002) where he was the first Australian to win a domestic European Championship.
-Scott was named Australian Volleyball Player of the year in 1996 and came 2nd in this in 1997,1999 and 2000, he was also Queensland Volleyball player of the year in 1994,1995 and 1998.
+Scott played 290 International games for Australia, he also captained the team against Slovakia in Canberra in 1999 and was vice captain between 1998 and 2000.
+Scott played professional Volleyball in Germany for Duren (team captain) in the Bundesliga (1996–1998).
+He also played in Holland for Ominworld (team captain) in the Eredivisie (1998–2002) where he was the first Australian to win a domestic European Championship.

-Scott was named Queensland Male Volleyball player of the Decade (1990 - 1999) and named in the Queensland Team of the last 50 years (1969 -2019), alongside his father John Newcomb.

-They were the first Father and Son to represent Australia in Volleyball and are the only Father and Son to Captain Australia in Volleyball.
+Scott was named Australian Volleyball Player of the year in 1996 and came 2nd in this in 1997, 1999 and 2000.
+He was also Queensland Volleyball player of the year in 1994, 1995 and 1998.
+Scott was named Queensland Male Volleyball player of the Decade (1990–1999) and named in the Queensland Team of the last 50 years (1969–2019), alongside his father John Newcomb.
+They were the first father and son to represent Australia in Volleyball and are the only father and son to Captain Australia in Volleyball.

 Scott has also coached junior club teams in Holland and Germany, Queensland Junior teams and at the Queensland Academy of Sport.